 - Prepare staff to identify and investigate social norms

-- Engage community members using participatory learning exercises to 1) identify reference groups, and 2) explore social norms influencing behaviors
+- Engage community members using participatory learning exercises to 1) identify Reference Groups, and 2) explore social norms influencing behaviors of interest

 - Analyze information with project team and communities

-- Use findings to inform the design of norms-shifting activities and develop good evaluation tools
+- Use findings to inform the design of norms-shifting activities and develop norms-focused evaluation tools

-A field-tested version of the guide is being applied in over 10 countries and is available for use.
+This field-tested version of the SNET has been applied in over 15 settings and is available for use.
 IRH can provide distance and in-country technical assistance to organizations and projects that wish to use it.
-The experiences and learnings from the field-testing of the SNET will inform revisions for a final version ready for dissemination in 2020.
+The experiences and learnings from the field-testing of the SNET will inform any final revisions for final dissemination in 2021.

-Are you interested in using or learning more about the SNET?
-Contact us at firstname.lastname@example.org
+Have you used the SNET?
+Are you interested in learning more about the SNET?
+Contact us at firstname.lastname@example.org.

 Phase 2: Identify Reference Groups